-Generation 2004 is pleased to invite you to a lunchtime event to look at the the ongoing challenge of attracting and retaining staff in Luxembourg (the ‘attractivity’ issue).
+Original article: Generation 2004 is pleased to invite you to a lunchtime event to look at the ongoing challenge of attracting and retaining staff in Luxembourg (the ‘attractivity’ issue).
 We will look at the original 12 actions for Luxembourg: those announced in 2022, together with the default-direct-billing side-quest of October 2025.
 That’s not one of the 12 actions, not even part of our additional unofficial 13th action (hospital overpricing): is this issue really well-known enough for its solution to impact recruitment and retention in Luxembourg?

-Thursday, 14 November 2025
+Friday, 14 November 2025

 12:35-13.35 | Brussels, Copenhagen, Madrid, Paris